Skip to main content

 The Building Safety Act

-The Building Safety Act relates to requirements for the Responsible Person of buildings at least 18m or seven storeys high (whichever comes first), with two or more residential units.
-It received Royal Assent on 28 April 2022 and should be fully enforceable by October 2024.
-However, some aspects of the Act will come into force earlier.
+The Building Safety Act relates to requirements for the Accountable Person of buildings at least 18m or seven storeys high (whichever comes first), with two or more residential units.

 For tenants and leaseholders, the Act has a number of important considerations, including;

-The new legislation will also be supported by the introduction of the Building Safety Regulator (BSR), which will ensure that buildings are safe for occupation throughout the life of a development.
-They will oversee the safety and performance of all buildings, including focusing on high-rise residential buildings.
+The new legislation has been supported by the introduction of the Building Safety Regulator (BSR), who will ensure that buildings are safe for occupation throughout the life of a development.
+They will oversee the safety and performance of all buildings considered to be a higher risk building (HRB)

-The Building Safety Act requires the accountable person for a building to gather key safety information about the building.
-This is called the 'golden thread of information' and should be stored in an easily accessible digital format.
+The Building Safety Act requires the accountable person for a building to gather key safety information about the building and prepare a safety case report.

-The registration service for high-rise residential buildings in England opened on 12 April 2023.
-Registering high-rise residential buildings that are at least seven floors high, or 18 metres tall or higher, with two or more residential units by 1 October 2023 is legally required.
-If you are the Principal Accountable Person for your building or have been authorised to complete registration, you can use the following link.
+If you are the Accountable Person or Principal Accountable Person for your building or have been authorised to complete registration, you can use the following link.
 Register a high-rise residential building.

 Advice for building owners

-Where a detailed assessment of the external walls of an existing multi-storey, multi-occupied residential building is deemed necessary, it should now be carried out in accordance with the more comprehensive and holistic guidance included in Publicly Available Specification (PAS) 9980.
+Where a detailed assessment of the external walls of an existing multi-storey, multi-occupied residential building is deemed necessary, a Fire Risk Appraisal of External Walls (FRAEW) should be carried out in accordance with the more comprehensive and holistic guidance included in Publicly Available Specification (PAS) 9980.

 PAS 9980:2022 guides on assessing fire risk via an external wall of an existing multi-storey, multi-occupied residential building.
-PAS 9980 sets out steps to identify and assess risk factors as well as mitigation steps that might improve the risk rating of a building via a holistic and fact-based assessment of a building's construction.
-Where it is determined that a detailed assessment of an external wall is required, PAS 9980 should now be used for these assessments.
+It sets out steps to identify and assess risk factors as well as mitigation steps that might improve the risk rating of a building via a holistic and fact-based assessment of a building's construction.

 To assist those with legal duties, the Home Office has provided a number of guidance to help, which can be found at: